What Would an LLM Do? Evaluating Large Language Models for Policymaking to Alleviate Homelessness: Empirical Investigation

-We investigate this further in Figure~\ref{fig:context}, where we consider scenarios in Johannesburg while comparing top choices of the four non-GPT LLMs with those from the expert in four ways: over the 10 contextualized (Local) scenarios and the 10 Universal scenarios, both with and without additional prompting to the LLM to explicitly consider the local geographical context.
-We observe that in general: 1) there is more expert choice overlap in Local rather than Universal settings, and 2) specifying the context impacts LLMs' choices and yields more overlap, even when scenarios are Local, i.e., already somewhat contextualized by design.
+We further investigate the importance of contextualization in Figure~\ref{fig:context}, where we consider the scenarios in Johannesburg, comparing top choices of the four non-GPT LLMs with those from the primary expert in four ways: over the 10 contextualized (Local) scenarios and the 10 Universal scenarios, both with and without additional prompting to the LLM to explicitly consider the local geographical context.
+We observe that: 1) there is higher alignment with the domain expert choice in the Local rather than Universal settings, and 2) specifying the context impacts LLMs' choices and yields higher alignment, even when scenarios are Local, i.e., already somewhat contextualized by design.

-Beyond pure agreement rates, we find systematic divergence in the \textit{types} of capabilities prioritized, as visualized in Figure~\ref{fig:capability_comparison}.
+Beyond policy choice agreement rates, we find systematic divergence in the \textit{types} of capabilities prioritized, as visualized in Figure~\ref{fig:capability_comparison}.
 Experts' top choices frequently centered on policies restoring \textbf{practical reason} (e.g., skills training, participatory governance) and \textbf{affiliation} (e.g., peer support, community integration).
 In contrast, GPT-4.1 demonstrated a stronger tendency to select policies that protect against immediate physical threats, prioritizing \textbf{life}, \textbf{bodily health}, and \textbf{bodily integrity}.
-The LLM appears to exhibit a form of heightened risk aversion focused on fundamental safety, whereas experts more readily balance safety with long-term empowerment and social cohesion.
 For instance, in the scenario titled ``Safe-Parking for Vehicle Dwellers'' (South Bend), the human expert preferred `Conversion-to-Housing Incentive Grants` to transition residents into stable rooms, emphasizing long-term capability expansion.
-GPT-4.1 favored a `Monitored Safe-Parking Lot`, echoing its bias toward scalable, immediate hazard reduction.
+GPT-4.1 favored a `Monitored Safe-Parking Lot`, echoing its preference toward scalable, immediate hazard reduction.
 Further studies should be conducted to identify if LLMs' preferences pertaining to the prioritization of safety-first interventions over relational or structural ones is connected to the over-representation of data from specific parts of the world and the public narrative on homelessness in these regions.